 50. Cleaner to Double as Check-in

-You may want to welcome your guests personally, but if like us you are off traveling the world that’s an impossibility.
+You may want to welcome your guests personally, but if like us you are off traveling the world that’s impossible.
 If the cleaner is already someone you trust and who is reliable, then why not pay her or him a little extra to stay for check-in?

 We’ve had this scheme for a year and it is working like clockwork.